Green Bean and Bacon Bundles

 An impressive side dish that will please even the vegetable avoiders, these Green Bean and Bacon Bundles are both elegant and delicious!

-Make these green bean bundles ahead of time and just pop them into the oven before dinner.
+Assemble these Green Bean Bundles ahead of time and just pop them into the oven before dinner.
 You will look like a seasoned host or hostess!

 Fresh green beans are one of the blessings of summer.
 A few of my favorite tried and true green bean recipes are these Asian Green Beans from my mom’s recipe box, Haricots Verts with Grape Tomatoes, and Garlic Parmesan Roasted Green Beans.
 Sometimes it’s nice to make them fancy, even on a weeknight.
 Bundling a few green beans in bacon, drizzling with a jazzed-up garlic butter sauce, and baking makes an elegant presentation, not to mention a delicious little package.